Animal Nutrition

 Ruminant Lipid Considerations

-- Fatty liver disease: common in high-producing dairy cows post-partum and overweight non-ruminants.
-High free fatty acids from adipose overwhelm liver oxidation and VLDL synthesis capacity → hepatocytes fill with TAG → reduced liver function.
+- Fatty liver disease: common in high-producing dairy cows post-partum.
+High free fatty acids from adipose overwhelm liver oxidation → hepatocytes fill with TAG → reduced liver function.

 - Ruminants have more bile acids than monogastrics, compensating for the more saturated FA profile entering the small intestine.